OuOLeaf/Test-Equalization/README.md

 This component is designed for conducting real-time searches with a specific focus:

-- **Parameter Specification**: Users can specify an ability level as a search parameter.
+- **Ability Level Specification**: Users can specify an ability level as a search parameter.
 - **Targeted Results**: The search focuses on the count of correctly answered questions associated with the specified ability level.